-Management has put in place a policy requiring the consolidated entity to manage their foreign exchange risk against their functional currency.
+Management has put in place a policy requiring the company to manage their foreign exchange risk against their functional currency.
 The consolidated entity is required to bring significant foreign currency transactions to the attention of the central finance function for evaluation as to the use of hedging using forward foreign currency contracts.

-Foreign currency denominated financial assets and liabilities which expose the consolidated entity to currency risk are disclosed below.
-The amounts shown are those translated into \$AUD at the closing rate and shows the impact of the Australian dollar strengthening or weakening 10% against the respective foreign currency.
+Foreign currency denominated financial assets which expose the consolidated entity to currency risk are disclosed below.
+The amounts shown are those translated into \$AUD at the closing rate and shows the impact of the Australian dollar strengthening or weakening 10% against the British pound sterling.
+The carrying amount of the consolidated entity's foreign currency denominated financial assets and financial liabilities at the reporting date (expressed in Australian Dollars) were as follows